observingClouds/xbitinfo/paper.md

 Lossless compressors like Zlib or Zstandard encode datasets exploiting redundancies without losing any information.
-This is often unnecessarily conservative as not all the bits are meaningful, i.e. they do not contain real information.
+This is often unnecessarily conservative as not all the bits are meaningful, i.e., they do not contain real information.
 They often encode floating-point numbers with unnecessarily high precision, several orders of magnitude higher than the uncertainty of the data
 (arising from, for example, model, numerical, observational or rounding errors) itself.
-Lossy compression is therefore often used, sacrificing bits with little to no real information, and from image and audio compression, JPEG and MP3 are two prominent examples.
+Lossy compression is therefore often used, sacrificing bits with little to no real information.
+JPEG and MP3 are two prominent examples of this, from image and audio compression respectively.
 Geospatial data lacks a similarly widely accepted compression standard.

 JPEG and MP3 use perceptual models of the human visual and auditory system to decide on whether or not to keep information [@jpeg_iso;@mp3_iso].
-Applied to geospatial data, the visual approach is acceptable for the publication of a scientific figure, however, it may not yield a tolerable compression error for the original data that still undergoes mathematical operations, like gradients.
-Commonly used with geospatial data is linear quantization as it is a standard algorithm supported by the GRIB format.
+Applied to geospatial data, the visual approach is acceptable for the publication of a scientific figure.
+However, it may not yield a tolerable compression error for the original data that still undergoes mathematical operations, like gradients.
+Linear quantization is commonly used with geospatial data, as it is a standard algorithm supported by the GRIB format.
 It encodes the min-max range of the data into evenly, or linearly, spaced quanta and enumerates those using integers.
-The issue with linear quantization is however that it often is not a good mapping for geophysical quantities with a more logarithmic distribution.
+The issue with linear quantization is, however, that it often is not a good mapping for geophysical quantities with a more logarithmic distribution.
 In practice, the number of preserved mantissa bits in the quantization process is often applied to an entire set of variables and dimensions.
 As a consequence, some variables have too little information preserved while others keep too much